 At Montfort, it is encouraged that all research projects include a patient from the outset, and it is this patient-inclusive approach that they hope to enable across the province with OSSU.
 Their support of OSSU’s Ontario Francophone Communities Research Initiative (OFCRI) is another way the institute supports Francophone patient engagement in research that can also benefit other linguistic minorities.
 Dr. Johnston cites a 2022 CMAJ study, funded by the ISM, that showed better outcomes for patients who receive health care in their own language.

 “The study was an obvious, “ah ha” but you had to quantify it, then it opens doors to what else we need to explore.
 It exploded a whole new research agenda, and I think there will be some really important research building on this.”

-Community and patient engagement is literally part of Monfort’s raison d’etre – it was saved about 20 years ago by its patients and community when it was slated to be closed.
+Community and patient engagement is literally part of Montfort’s raison d’etre – it was saved about 20 years ago by its patients and community when it was slated to be closed.

 “It’s in the DNA of the Montfort Hospital, to be in partnership with the community,” said Dr. Johnston.

-“I don’t know how many hospitals are that committed to its community as it [Monfort] wouldn’t exist without it.
+“I don’t know how many hospitals are that committed to its community as it [Montfort] wouldn’t exist without it.
 It has grown and serves a diversity of patients in French or English.
 The attachment, that voice, is powerful and needs to be respected.
-It’s a unique history and when it [Monfort] says it’s serving its community, it really is.”
+It’s a unique history and when it [Montfort] says it’s serving its community, it really is.”

 The Ottawa Hospital Research Institute